Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-train.html.markdown

 This is the easiest and fastest way to cross Paris.

-For Gare de Lyon, take the RER line D, for Gare d’Austerlitz, take line M5, for Gare Montparnasse, it’s line M4, and for Saint Lazare, you need line E. It takes about 30 mins to transfer between stations using the Metro so allow at least an hour for your connection.
+For Gare de Lyon, take the RER line D, for Gare d’Austerlitz, take line M5, for Gare Montparnasse, it’s line M4, and for Saint-Lazare, you need line E. It takes about 30 mins to transfer between stations using the Metro so allow at least an hour for your connection.

 ###### Bus